quidprobros/sparse-line/readme.md

 `sparseline` is written with `bash` in mind.

-As of this commit, `sparseline` only prefixes your prompt with the status of the repo in the current directory (only aware of root currently).
+As of this commit, `sparseline` only prefixes your prompt with the status of the repo in the current directory (three layers deep).